yikaraman/ilkerkaramanli/_posts/design/2017-08-16-InstagramAuthentication.md

 - If the user is not logged in, they will be asked to log in.
 - The user will be asked if they would like to grant your application access to her Instagram data.
 2. The server will redirect the user in one of two ways that you choose:
-- <strong>Server-side flow (recommended)<strong>: Redirect the user to a URI of your choice.
+- <strong>Server-side flow (recommended)</strong>: Redirect the user to a URI of your choice.
 Take the provided code parameter and exchange it for an access_token by POSTing the code to our access_token url.
-- <strong>Implicit flow<strong>: Instead of handling a code, we include the access_token as a fragment (#) in the URL.
+- <strong>Implicit flow</strong>: Instead of handling a code, we include the access_token as a fragment (#) in the URL.
 This method is less secure, but allows applications without any server component to receive an access_token.

-Important
-Even though our access tokens do not specify an expiration time, your app should handle the case that either the user revokes access, or Instagram expires the token after some period of time.
-If the token is no longer valid, API responses will contain an “error_type=OAuthAccessTokenException”.
-In this case you will need to re-authenticate the user to obtain a new valid token.
-In other words: do not assume your access_token is valid forever.

-Server-side (Explicit) Flow
+<h3>Server-side (Explicit) Flow<h3>
 Using the server-side flow is quite easy.
 Simply follow these steps:

 Step One: Direct your user to our authorization URL